In the UK there is currently no hotel occupancy tax and to my knowledge no intention to introduce one.

 Income tax is payable on any earnings in the UK.
 The same applies in most developed countries.
 You are kidding yourself if you think that profits earned from renting out your rooms is not liable for income tax.
 However there are allowances such as the Rent a Room Scheme where no tax is payable (see below).
 So how much tax do need to pay?
 You pay income tax at your marginal rate (this means on top of any other income you earn for example your job).
-So if your already earning £40,000 a year from your employment then you could be paying income tax at 40% or more on your Airbnb income.
+So if your already earning £50,000 a year from your employment then you should be paying income tax at 40% or more on your Airbnb income.

 The Rent a Room Scheme

 The Rent a Room Scheme is a UK tax free allowance when you rent a room in your house to a third party.
 This is applicable to ‘Shared room’ listings but no to ‘Entire place’ listings on Airbnb (that is unless is it usually your main home).

 The Rent a Room Scheme lets you earn a tax free allowance of £7,500 per year.
 So if you earn less that £7,500 for your Airbnb lettings portfolio then you are in the clear and owe nothing.
 Note you cannot claim allowable deductions to bring your income figure below £7,500 and then claim the Rent a Room allowance.
 This is solely for those whose rental income is less that £7,500 full stop.

 If you earn more that £7,500 from your Airbnb listings then you will be liable for income tax on the full amount including the first £7,500.
 So your going to want to start claiming some deductions to bring your assessable income down.